September 5, 2024

 Originally, a phonorecord referred to any physical recording of a song such as CDs, cassette tapes or vinyl.
 However, with the Internet, that term now extends to digital downloads such as MP3s sold on your website or through another platform like Bandcamp.

-There are plenty of services out there that help you to obtain a cover song mechanical license and pay the required royalty rate.
+There are numerous services out there that help you to obtain a cover song mechanical license and pay the required royalty rate.
 The primary organization doing this is known as the Harry Fox Agency (HFA).

 HFA is a massive organization currently handling over 100,000 catalogs for some of the biggest music publishers in the US.
-Their large network and simple online system make it easy for artists to obtain a cover song mechanical license and pay fees.
+Their large network simplifies the process to make it easy for artists to obtain a cover song mechanical license and pay fees.
 HFA is one option for obtaining a mechanical license, but services like EasySongLicensing.com or platforms like DistroKid make the process even easier for independent artists.

 This organization requires you to let them know the number of physical versions being pressed or expected download sales.
 You then pay the fee for that number up front.
 So, if you expect to sell 1,000 units, at a 12.4 cents royalty rate you would have to pay $124.